gcallah/MiscWriting/Ethics/TheTimes.md

 in the course of events that the person declaring them "interventions" does not like.

-If we place all movements towards a state of affairs we prefer in the course of events, and place any counter movement (no matter how large) into the category of "interventions in the course of events, then we can always conclude that history is moving towards our preferred state of affairs, despite the fact that it gets interrupted as frequently as...
+If we place all movements towards a state of affairs we prefer in the course of events, and place any counter movement (no matter how large) into the category of "interventions in the course of events," then we can always conclude that history is moving towards our preferred state of affairs, despite the fact that history seeminngly gets interrupted as frequently as...

+Your side victories are the road that history is traveling, while the victories of the other side are just bumps in that road.